Epic Systems touts diversity initiatives in response to leaked recording

 “There was always this sense that it’s not important,” former Epic employee Emily Kwan told the newspaper after she was fired in fall 2020.

-McCormick said she can’t speak to employees' individual experiences, but she pointed to some of the progress Epic has made in shaping its diversity goals since the State Journal's report in March.
+McCormick said she can’t speak to employees’ individual experiences, but she pointed to some of the progress Epic has made in shaping its diversity goals since the State Journal’s March report.

+In April, the council drafted a series of principles aimed at upholding diversity, equity and inclusion initiatives.

-McCormick noted Epic just completed its annual charitable giving program, which allows employees to donate to nonprofits.
+McCormick noted Epic just completed its annual charitable giving program, which allows employees to select nonprofits to receive donations from the company.

 This year’s list of recipients includes the Urban League of Greater Madison and Boys & Girls Clubs of Dane County, as well as eight other groups, McCormick said.
 Donation amounts were not disclosed.